Waardenburg syndrome type 4A: Presentation

 The biggest difference noted is the additional symptoms caused by the additional HSCR which included intestinal obstruction and colonic aganglionosis.
 Colonic aganglionic indicates that some of the nerves in the intestines are nonfunctional in the patients, causing abnormal bowel obstruction and abdominal pain to occur.
-It can also lead to constipation and blockage in the bodyType 4A leads to early mortality, as observed in the original Shah study, where the 12 infants in question died within 3–38 days after birth.
+It can also lead to constipation and blockage in the body type 4A leads to early mortality, as observed in the original Shah study, where the 12 infants in question died within 3–38 days after birth.

 Genetics

-Type 4 Waardenburg Syndrome is inherited in an autosomal dominant manner, but it has also been reported in recessive autosomal.
+Type 4 Waardenburg syndrome is inherited in an autosomal dominant manner, but it has also been reported in recessive autosomal.
 The mode of inheritance is still unclear, researchers concluded that it depends on the type of mutation that affected the EDNRB gene.

 The abnormalities seen are caused in mutation such as the studied deletion of the endothelin‐B receptor gene, which is located at chromosome 13q22.1-q31.3.
 There is some variation in the size of the deletion in some patients studied.
 The longer deletions actually led to more severe phenotypes such as retardation and bilateral hearing loss.

 EDNRB is found in the neural tube early development, and assist in the migration and specification of the enteric nervous system precursors that are present in the gut.
-The homozygous mutation of this gene results in deafness and abnormal cell migration in the cell as described in the Shah-Waardenburg Syndrome.
+The homozygous mutation of this gene results in deafness and abnormal cell migration in the cell as described in the Shah-Waardenburg syndrome.
 Variation of mutation for the EDNRB gene can be hard to assist appropriately due to low penetrance and variation in dosages of the product.
 Mutation in both copies of the gene results in full phenotypes presented by patients.
 On the other hand, heterozygous can display isolated or minor HSCR symptoms rather than Shah-Waardenburg symptoms.

 Diagnosis

-Physicians assess the patient for the typical phenotypes of Waardenburg Syndrome such as the white forelock or heterochromia.
+Physicians assess the patient for the typical phenotypes of Waardenburg syndrome such as the white forelock or heterochromia.
 But in addition to that, hearing loss is considered as well as side effects of the HSCR disease.
 That includes multiple issues with the intestines and the gut resulting in symptoms such as constipation or abdominal pain.

 Management

-Due to the unfortunate early mortality expected with Shah-Waardenburg Syndrome, it is essential to detect the symptoms as early as possible.
-The physical features provided by the phenotypes of Waardenburg Syndrome actually work to the benefit of the patient as they work as physical markers for possible detection of the disease.
-There is no current cure for Waardenburg Syndrome, however, the symptoms are managed by a variety of methods.
+Due to the unfortunate early mortality expected with Shah-Waardenburg syndrome, it is essential to detect the symptoms as early as possible.
+The physical features provided by the phenotypes of Waardenburg syndrome actually work to the benefit of the patient as they work as physical markers for possible detection of the disease.
+There is no current cure for Waardenburg syndrome, however, the symptoms are managed by a variety of methods.
 Some of the hearing loss can be addressed by some aid depending on the specific mutation and the patient.
 Patients are also encouraged to seek specialists to assist and seek resources and methods to manage the disease.